aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/search-and-replace/search-spreadsheet-content/_index.md

 - **404 Not Found** – The specified spreadsheet cannot be accessed.
 - **500 Internal Server Error** – An unexpected server error occurred while processing the workbook.

+**Notes:** The Search Spreadsheet Content API is subject to standard Aspose.Cells Cloud rate limits.
+Typically, up to 100 requests per second are allowed per account.
+Exceeding this limit may result in a 429 Too Many Requests response.

 ## Where should we use the Search content within the Spreadsheet API?

 - **Comprehensive Workbook Compliance Audit** – Scan the entire workbook to locate sensitive terms (e.g., “Confidential Clause”, “Internal Data”) for data‑security and compliance checks.